Khaidi No. 150

-Khaidi No. 150 is a 2017 Indian Telugu-language action drama film directed by V. V. Vinayak and produced by Lyca Productions and Konidela Production Company.
+Khaidi No. 150 is a 2017 Indian Telugu-language action comedy drama film directed by V. V. Vinayak and produced by Lyca Productions and Konidela Production Company.
 The film starred Chiranjeevi in a dual role and Kajal Aggarwal.
-It marked Chiranjeevi's return to films in a lead role after nearly a decade, and also his 150th film.
-The third entry of the Khaidi trilogy, it is an official remake of the 2014 Tamil film Kaththi.
+It marks Chiranjeevi's return to films in a lead role after nearly a decade, and also his 150th film.
+The film is a remake of the 2014 Tamil film Kaththi.

 Produced on a budget of ₹50 crore, principal photography for Khaidi No. 150 began in June 2016 in Hyderabad.
 The film was released on 11 January 2017, coinciding with the Sankranthi festival.
 At the time of its release, Khaidi No. 150 became the fourth highest-grossing Telugu film, earning over ₹164 crore worldwide.

 Plot

 In Kolkata, an arrested petty criminal Kaththi Seenu helps the police capture an escaping prisoner, only to escape himself afterward.
 He flees to Hyderabad, planning to go to Bangkok.
 However, he changes his mind after encountering Subbalakshmi, his childhood friend, who deceives him into thinking she reciprocates his feelings.

 Seenu and his assistant Malli witness Seenu's doppelgänger, Shankar, being attacked by thugs.
 They admit Shankar to a hospital, and Seenu decides to impersonate him to evade the police.
 Under Shankar's identity, Seenu and Malli move into an old-age home run by Shankar, planning to steal ₹25 lakh, intended for the home's residents, to fund their Bangkok trip.
 However, Seenu soon learns about Shankar's mission.

 Shankar is a hydrology post-graduate from Neeruru village in Rayalaseema.
 He discovered groundwater that could irrigate the village and surrounding areas.
 However, an MNC owned by Aggarwal tricked the villagers into giving up their land for a factory.
 Shankar was arrested, and six villagers committed suicide to draw media attention and secure his release.
 Learning of Shankar's plight, Seenu decides to fight for the villagers' cause while still impersonating Shankar.

 Seenu, the old-age home residents, and Seenu's supporters approach the jury to advocate for their cause.
 Seenu intimidates a bribed jury member into siding with them.
 He also sends a disguised ally to mark Aggarwal's neck with a fingerprint.
 Aggarwal retaliates by sending 50 men to kill Seenu, but Seenu defeats them with coins given by the Lion Club during a ceremony.